Domoel/Zeitfresser-Wordpress-Theme/readme.md

 Zeitfresser is a custom-built WordPress theme designed with a clear focus: **fast, readable, and distraction-free technical blogging**.

-Originally based on Daisy Blog, the theme has evolved into a fully independent, heavily optimized codebase.
+Originally based on the pipular [Daisy Blog](https://wordpress.org/themes/daisy-blog/) Theme.
+However with this version the theme has evolved into a fully independent, heavily optimized codebase.
 Every part of the system has been reworked with performance, clarity, and maintainability in mind.
 The result is not just a styled theme, but a streamlined platform for long-form content.

 The design follows a minimalist dark aesthetic inspired by Dracula, while placing strong emphasis on typography, structure, and reading flow.